 We make big strides in big data

-This past year, Tandon researchers Anna Choromanska and Christopher Musco joined the over 50% of NYU Tandon’s junior faculty members who hold National Science Foundation CAREER Awards or similar young-investigator honors.
-Both Choromanska and Musco are creating less resource-intensive, more scalable deep learning (DL) approaches that enable broader application.
-Choromanska is exploring new, more efficient ways of training DL models, while Musco is employing new algorithmic techniques that compress large datasets to reduce the computational effort required to analyze them.
+Tandon researchers Anna Choromanska and Christopher Musco have joined the over 50% of NYU Tandon’s junior faculty members who hold National Science Foundation CAREER Awards or similar honors.
+Both are creating less resource-intensive, more scalable deep learning (DL) approaches that enable broader application.

 We power students through new terrain